 To prepare for your recovery, make sure that you:

 - Have someone staying with you or checking on you if you live alone

 - Can lie down comfortably on your back with your head elevated

-- Have access to cold compresses to manage swelling
+- Have access to cold compresses to reduce swelling after blepharoplasty

 - Avoid eye strain